observatorium/thanos-receive-controller/README.md

 This means:
 - Old replicas keep operating with the old hashring, until all new replicas are ready.
 Once this is true, the hashring is updated to include all replicas in the stateful set
 - New replicas will initially come up with the old hashring configuration.
 This means they will serve only as a "router" and any requests that they receive will be forwarded to replicas in the old hashring.
 Once _all_ new receiver replicas are ready, the hashring will be updated to include both old and new replicas.

+## About the `--allow-dynamic-scaling` flag
+By default, the controller does not react to voluntary/involuntary distributions to receiver replicas in the StatefulSet.
+This flag allows the user to enable this behavior.
+When enabled, the controller will react to voluntary/involuntary distributions to receiver replicas in the StatefulSet.
+When a Pod is marked for termination, the controller will remove it from the hashring and the replica essentially becomes a "router" for the hashring.
+When a Pod is deleted, the controller will remove it from the hashring.
+When a Pod becomes unready, the controller will remove it from the hashring.
+This behaviour can be considered for use alongside the [Ketama hashing algorithm](https://thanos.io/tip/components/receive.md/#ketama-recommended).